Hi! I'm Dr. Victoria Galbraith

 Dr. Victoria Galbraith is a psychologist, writer, trainer, editor, author, researcher and mindfulness facilitator/ teacher.
 She is registered as a Practitioner Psychologist with the Health and Care Professions Council and is a British Psychological Society (BPS) Chartered Psychologist, Associate Fellow, and Coaching Psychologist.
-She has a private independent practice providing psychological therapy, coaching psychology and consultancy; and is also Registrar for the BPS Qualification in Counselling Psychology, formerly Programme Director and Senior Lecturer for the Professional Doctorate in Counselling Psychology at the University of Wolverhampton.
+She has a private independent practice providing psychological therapy, coaching psychology and consultancy; and is also Chief Assessor for the BPS Qualification in Counselling Psychology (pre-2018 route), formerly Registrar for the BPS Qualification and Programme Director for the Professional Doctorate in Counselling Psychology at the University of Wolverhampton.
 She holds a Fellowship of the Higher Education Academy and is a mindfulness teacher, having trained with Breathworks (Mindfulness for Health and Stress) and Bangor University's Mindfulness-based Stress Reduction (MBSR) at the Centre for Mindfulness Research and Practice (CMRP).
 Dr. Victoria is registered as a mental health care provider with most of the major health insurance companies, including BUPA, AXA, Aviva.
 She receives self-referrals as well as those from other health professionals (GPs, Psychiatrists), legal companies, and various organisations.

-Dr. Victoria is involved in the work of the British Psychological Society's (BPS) Division of Counselling Psychology and, until recently, served the BPS Training Committee for Counselling Psychology.
-This included convening and chairing accreditation panels for Professional Doctorates in Counselling Psychology as a member of the Partnership in Accreditation team.
+Dr. Victoria served the BPS Training Committee for Counselling Psychology for several years, which included included convening and chairing accreditation panels for Professional Doctorates in Counselling Psychology as a member of the Partnership in Accreditation team.
 She is passionate about promoting the field of Counselling Psychology and also to destigmatising mental health conditions; and therefore contributes to written, broadcast and social media (examples of her academic contributions can be found below).
 Dr Victoria delivered the Keynote Public Address at the BPS Division of Counselling Psychology Annual Conference in Cardiff, July 2013 and co-edited the 4th edition of the Handbook of Counselling Psychology (published by Sage in March, 2016).
-She has recently completed editing 'Topics in Applied Psychology: Counselling Psychology' published by Routledge in 2017.
+She has also edited 'Topics in Applied Psychology: Counselling Psychology' published by Routledge in 2017.

 Dr. Victoria's therapeutic work includes providing psychological therapy for psychological difficulties such as anxiety disorders (including panic, OCD), depression, eating disorders, post-traumatic stress disorder (PTSD); the effects of childhood sexual abuse; relationship breakdown; domestic violence; and self-esteem issues.
 However, she also works with individuals without any specific difficulties who are interested in their own personal development and growth.
 She predominantly works with adults and adolescents, whereby she builds a collaborative relationship, with the aim of exploring underlying issues to empower individuals to consider change.